google/WebFundamentals/src/content/en/fundamentals/getting-started/service-worker/service-worker-install-step.markdown

 });
 {% endhighlight %}

 Here you can see we call `caches.open()` with our desired cache name, after this we call `cache.addAll()` and pass in our array of files.
-This is a chain of promises (`caches.open()` and `cache.addAll()`). event.waitUntil takes a promise and uses it to know how long installation takes, and whether it succeeded.
+This is a chain of promises (`caches.open()` and `cache.addAll()`).
+The `event.waitUntil()` method takes a promise and uses it to know how long installation takes, and whether it succeeded.

 If all the files are successfully cached, then the service worker will be installed.
 If **any** of the files fail to download, then the install step will fail.
 This allows you to rely on having all the assets that you defined, but does mean you need to be careful with the list of files you decide to cache in the install step.
 Defining a long list of files will increase the chance that one file may fail to cache, leading to your service worker not getting installed.

 This is just one example, you can perform other tasks in the `install` event or avoid setting an `install` event listener altogether.